TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/getting_started/ccs_launch.md

 - It is especially important to "reset the CPU" before reloading the program.

-- In most cases, you dont need to power-cycle the EVM to reload the program or load a new program.
+- In most cases, you don't need to power-cycle the EVM to reload the program or load a new program.

 - In some cases, depending on whether the previous program execution was successful or not, the CPU or some SOC peripheral may be in a exception or hang state.